-If you’re like us and would much rather explore on your own, you’ll have to rent a car.
+If you’re like me and would much rather adventure on your own, you’ll have to rent a car.

 BMW X1 from Geysir car rental.
-Total for seven days was $841.49 CAD and $124.18 for full-coverage insurance.
+Total for seven days was $841.49 CAD + $124.18 for full-coverage insurance.
 We did not specify for a luxury car and were assigned this model.

 Do I need car insurance?

-Another key Iceland travel advice is picking the right car insurance for your car.
+Another key Iceland travel advice is picking the right insurance for your vehicle.

-The hardest part about renting a car is deciding what insurance you need.
-For those unfamiliar with car rentals, purchasing insurance directly from car rental companies is the most expensive.
-While it is cheaper going with a third-party insurer, the downside is that if anything were to happen, you will have to pay the car rental company up front.
-You’ll then of course file a claim with your insurer and get the money back, but it’s a longer process.
+While it is cheaper going with a third-party insurer, the downside is that if anything were to happen, you would have to pay the car rental company up front.
+You’ll then of course file a claim with your insurer and get the money reimbursed, but it’s a longer process.